why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * "confort" improvements (zstd compression by default, pipewire, dnf)
 * trends and fashion

+---

-So documenting TW cannot do away with recommendations.
-People are entitled to know how to best mutate their system in a sustainable way.
+# So documenting TW cannot do away with recommendations:

+* the more people know, the more they're pushing their system and questioning the defaults, until their questions cannot be met only on the basis of technical facts
+* openSUSE and TW in particular are appealing to people eager to learn and tinker with their system, so a good docs is required to honour the implicit promise that the risks associated with the rolling-release workflow are worth taking.